 Fly Fish on the Gallatin River

 With the Gallatin River running right through town, and the Madison and Yellowstone Rivers (along with smaller streams) within a short drive, Bozeman is very popular with fly fishers.
 Fly shops, guides, and outfitters abound.
 Many local lodges also provide packages and services specifically tailored to fly fishers.
-Try Montana Angler for a guide service that can arrange everything from a single-day excursions to a multi-day trip with lodging.
+Try Montana Angler for a guide service that can arrange everything from a single-day excursion to a multi-day trip with lodging.

 Snowmobile in Bozeman's Surrounding Mountains